-- We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, core and foundation subjects are given designated timeslots in the timetable

-- The Individual subjects are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in each subject is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. for the minority of students who are beginning to work beyond these assessment descriptors there is an assessment framework based upon the AQA Step up programme for English. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in the core subjects. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award. - Positive Behaviour Approaches - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism", TEACCH approaches and Colourful Semantics - Specific English Interventions, AQA, PHONICS and the reading programmes based upon the Oxford Reading Tree. - Read Write Inc, Clicker 6 and "writing without tears"
+- communication targets and other developmental aims are integrated with the academic content of lessons - We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, core and foundation subjects are given designated timeslots in the timetable - The Individual subjects are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The attainment targets for students in Literacy/Communication are broken down into small steps -"I Can" statements based upon the old P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. for the minority of students who are beginning to work beyond these assessment descriptors there is an assessment framework based upon the AQA Step up programme for English. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer students external Accreditations AQA unit awards at entry and pre entry Level and in the sixth form students have begun to access the OCR life and living skills award. - Positive Behaviour Approaches - Sensory and Communication Strategies including Autism specific approaches PECS, "Attention Autism", TEACCH approaches and Colourful Semantics - Colourful semantics is an approach aimed at helping children to develop their grammar but it is rooted in the meaning of words (semantics).
+Colourful semantics reassembles sentences by cutting them up into their thematic roles and then colour codes them.
+The approach has 4 key colour coded stages.
+There are further stages for adverbs, adjectives, conjunctions and negatives. - WHO Orange - WHAT DOING Yellow - WHAT Green - WHERE Blue